“Before ‘vinyl only’ became a distinction, before using a Roland 303 bassline ‘incorrectly’ was

 In 2007 after releasing E=dC² on Firm Recordings, Eric unexpectedly became a professor, teaching at The Stædel School for Visual Arts in Frankfurt alongside writing for Spex.
 2014 marked Eric’s debut as a curator, as he set-up the exhibition Vinyl never died in Oslo’s Demons Mouth gallery.
 Moreover, he recently opened UPSTAIRS at €RiX’ in Berlin, a private gallery in his studio, he is also producing an E.D.C. column for Starship Magazine, and the introduction to the screening of Sun Ra’s Space is the Place.
-In 2019 Eric was a judge at the 65th International Film Festival in Oberhausen where he won an award for best music video in 2015, as well as a highlight speaker at MW:M19 and at CTM‘s Hacklab in 2020.
-Eric is also involved with fashion as a stylist and with fashion labels campaign scoring, mostly in Paris and Berlin.
+In 2019 Eric was a judge at the 65th International Film Festival in Oberhausen where he won an award for best music video in 2015, as well as a highlight speaker at MI (Musicians Institute) in LA, MW:M19 and at CTM‘s Hacklab in 2020 among other events and institutes.
+Eric is also involved with fashion as a stylist and with fashion labels campaign scoring for Fila, Chanel, Moncler, and Louboutin.

 At the moment, Eric juggles DJ residencies in Germany and Croatia, managing his label Subcurrent, playing gigs around Europe and the USA, lending his vocal expertise and remixing score of dance tracks and designing EP covers.
 His newest releases include Bored with Stefan Braatz on Poker Flat Recordings (supported by Richie Hawtin, Ame, and Joris Voorn), Daylight with Mouse on Mars plus a few live shows including at the Elbe Philharmonie and for the 10 years of Arte Concerts, and remixes of Walks by Doc Martin and Robot Love by Chicks on Speed, among many more.
 To finish up 2019, read Eric’s body of work review on the Musique Journal, and for 2020 you can expect multiple versatile releases: a new EP on Shattuck Records as well as a collaboration with Hans Nieswandt on Foot Job Records, and with Lee “Scratch” Perry, and a new LP project with a classical orchestra.